China’s ‘Out Of Control’ Tiangong-1 Space Station Set To Crash To Earth By The End Of March

 China’s Tiangong 1, a large prototype space station currently orbiting the planet, is likely to re-enter the Earth’s atmosphere and crash by the end of this month.
 According to a recent prediction by the European Space Agency, the out of control space station could come crashing down to the Earth anytime between March 29 and April 9.
 This is of course, as per their current estimates.

-While earlier reports hinted at the possibility of the Tiangong crash landing somewhere in Oceania (Australia, Tasmania or New Zealand), current estimates seem to indicate that the Tiangong 1 has parts of Europe in its sight.
+While earlier reports hinted at the possibility of the Tiangong crash landing somewhere in Oceania, current estimates seem to indicate that the Tiangong 1 has parts of Europe in its sight.
 The European Space Agency’s latest estimation indicates that the Tiangong 1 would reenter the Earth’s atmosphere between 43 degrees north and 43 degrees south latitudes.
 This potentially puts the countries of Spain, Portugal, and Greece at risk.
-The space agency, however, maintains that their estimation at this point of time is pretty “imprecise” and that the northern states of the lower 48 states in the U.S., parts of China, and even some middle eastern countries are also at risk.
+The space agency, however, maintains that their estimation at this point of time is pretty “imprecise” and that the northern states of the contiguous U.S., parts of China, and even some middle eastern countries are also at risk.

 Meanwhile, it’s been some time since the Chinese Space Agency confirmed that it had completely lost control of the space station.
 By losing control, the agency meant that they were no longer able to maneuver or adjust its orbit to ensure that it crashes safely into a desolate part of the planet — preferably in the open seas.
 Back in 2017, China had already provided a rough forecast of the period that the space station would crash.